Marlin Communications: Then & Now - A retrospective with Founder & Idealist Karl Tischler

 Over the years, Marlin has supported small, medium and large organisations in Australia and abroad – what keeps you energised and motivated?

-It has to be the causes and charities we serve.
+It is the causes and charities we serve.

-In particular, it is always the client contacts.
-The people who think and feel in similar ways and have chosen to spend their careers working in charities.
+In particular, it is always the people we work with—the people who think and feel in similar ways and who have chosen to spend their careers working in charities.

 Our work is hard.
 That is not an exaggeration.
 Changing hearts and minds and encouraging people to give their money, time and voice is relentlessly difficult.
 But it is entirely worth it.